What You Need To Know About Creating A Wedding Menu

 Design Elements That Matter:

-- Color Harmony: Coordinate with wedding palette while ensuring readability
+- Color Harmony: Coordinate with the wedding palette while ensuring readability

 - Contrast Importance: Use sufficient contrast between text and background